John Wooldridge: Second World War

 Wooldridge joined the Royal Air Force as a sergeant pilot in 1938.
 During the Second World War, he was a member of RAF Bomber Command, flying a total of 97 operational bombing sorties.
 He was affectionately known as "Dim".

-He served with No. 207 Squadron based at RAF Bottesford flying Avro Manchesters.
-He then served with No. 106 Squadron as one of Wing Commander Guy Gibson's flight commanders, before being appointed commanding officer of No. 105 Squadron in March 1943, which specialised in low level precision daylight bombing using de Havilland Mosquito aircraft.
+He served with the Handley Page Hampden-equipped 61 Squadron in 1939–1940, before transferring to No. 16 OTU, which was tasked with training Hampden crews.
+Wooldrige returned to 61 Squadron in August 1941, and in October that year moved to No. 207 Squadron based at RAF Bottesford flying Avro Manchesters.
+In May 1942 he transferred to No. 106 Squadron as one of Wing Commander Guy Gibson's flight commanders, serving with the squadron until October that year, when he was posted to Bomber Command Headquarters.
+Wooldridge was awarded the Distinguished Flying Cross for his service with 106 Squadron, this award being announced in December 1942.
+In March 1943, Wooldrige was appointed commanding officer of No. 105 Squadron, which specialised in low level precision daylight bombing using de Havilland Mosquito aircraft.
+He served as 105 Squadron's commander until 1 July 1943.

 Wooldridge wrote a book, Low Attack, about these operations in 1944.

 In May 1944, while in America, Wooldridge volunteered to ferry one of the first Canadian-built Mosquitoes across the Atlantic to Britain and, accompanied by Flying Officer C. J. Brown as navigator, set a new record for the Atlantic crossing from Goose Bay, Labrador to the United Kingdom, of 5 hours, 46 minutes.
 The previous record for the Labrador-Britain route had been held by a BOAC Liberator at 7 hours 56 minutes.

 Wooldridge was aeronautical adviser to the Petroleum Warfare Department during the development of the Fog Investigation and Dispersal Operation (FIDO) fog dispersal system.